20 Types of Caterpillars in Louisiana

 by TexasEagle is licensed under CC BY-NC 2.0

-These leaf-eating caterpillars have a voracious appetite and gobble up anything in their path.
+These leaf-eating caterpillars have a voracious appetite and gobble up anything.

 Unfortunately, they’re not picky about what they consume and will chow down on any plant or vegetable matter available.